 - medicines used to treat nausea and vomiting (e.g. ondansetron or domperidone)

 - medicines which have the possible side effect of a heart problem called torsades de pointes, including: some medicines used to treat abnormal heart rhythms (e.g. disopyramide, amiodarone, sotalol or flecainide); some medicines used to treat mental illnesses (e.g. trifluoperazine, amisulpride, sulpiride, droperidol, haloperidol); other medicines such as diphemanil, erythromycin IV, pentamidine, moxifloxacin

 - metformin, insulin or gliptins (e.g. sitagliptin), medicines used to treat diabetes

 - medicines used for the treatment of low blood pressure, shock or asthma (e.g. ephedrine, noradrenaline or adrenaline (epinephrine))

 - injections containing iodine used to diagnose certain medical conditions

-- medicines which make your heart beat faster or your blood pressure go up, such as decongestants (in cold remedies) or adrenaline
+- medicines which make your heartbeat faster or increase your blood pressure, such as decongestants (in cold & flu remedies)

 These medicines may be affected by perindopril/indapamide or may affect how well it works.